Gift Icon

 However, not all freight forwarders offer all of these services.
 It depends on the size and scope of their operation.

-On the other hand, NVOCCs typically only offer maritime transport services, not other services such as land transport, storage, or clearing customs.
+On the contrary, NVOCCs typically only offer maritime transport services, not other services such as land transport, storage, or clearing customs.

 Some shipping companies act as a NVOCC and freight forwarder to satisfy their customers' needs.